 Step 1: Determine your compliance objectives

-Step 2: Select SOC 2 report type
+Step 2: Select a SOC 2 report type

 Type 2 reports are more comprehensive and generally widely requested, as they evaluate controls over a longer period.
 However, they require deeper preparation and documentation and take significantly longer to obtain.